 Kernel launch timeout expiration is expressed via the environment variable KERNEL_LAUNCH_TIMEOUT.
 If this value does not exist, it defaults to the Enterprise Gateway process environment variable EG_KERNEL_LAUNCH_TIMEOUT - which defaults to 30 seconds if unspecified.
-Since all KERNEL environment variables "flow" from NB2KG, the launch timeout can be specified as a client attribute of the Notebook session.
+Since all KERNEL environment variables "flow" from the Notebook server, the launch timeout can be specified as a client attribute of the Notebook session.